Skip to main content

 I’ve found that the best way to get around procrastinating is to interrupt the thought process before that first thought takes hold.

-Your mind is very tricky and loves to get the upper hand, but you can put a stop to that.
-It’s like the unruly child that tries every which way to argue his way out of something.
+Your mind is very tricky and loves to get the upper hand, but you can stop that.
+It’s like the unruly child who tries every which way to argue his way out of something.

 You have to be firm and not even entertain the arguments.